p0ryae/Discord.JS-Custom-Prefix/README.md

 You can also clone this repository if you want and just replace the token in index.js

+The system for the arg also is included inside of the message event in Index.js

 ## 🐛 You found a issue or a Bug?
 No worries!
 You can just create a pull request or a new issue as you can see on the top of the reposetory!